paypal/cascade/README.md

 1. Work well with Scala and the Typesafe libraries.
 2. Be loosely coupled from each other.
 3. Be well defined in their functionality.
+4. Minimize the number of external dependencies (we try to use the Scala standard library as much as possible.)

 # Usage